hkrob/DoorOpenDetectionTFlite/README.md

 # Preparation
 * Home Assistant is installed and working
 * Sample data has been captured (see Home Assistant section below)
-* Tensorflow Lite model has been created
+* Tensorflow Lite model has been created with Teachable Machine
-* DOODS v2 is installed and working
+* DOODS v2 is installed and working with your model

 # Flow
 * Camera captures image